Anti-Bullying Awareness

 Are bullying and harassment the same?

-Bullying and harassment are often used interchangeably and may overlap but they are distinctively different from a legal perspective.
-Both however are forms of discrimination and procedures need to be in place to limit any risk caused by any negative workplace activity.
+Bullying and harassment are often used interchangeably and while there is often an overlap, there are important distinctions from a legal perspective.
+Where bullying is a broad term to describe intentional actions and behaviours that hurt others, harassment is bullying based on an individual’s protected characteristics such as disability, race, religion, gender or sexual orientation.
+Both, however, are forms of discrimination and procedures need to be in place to limit any risk caused by any negative workplace activity.

 What is workplace bullying?

-ACAS suggest that bullying should be considered “offensive, intimidating, malicious or insulting behaviour, an abuse or misuse of power through means that undermine, humiliate, denigrate or injure the recipient.”
+ACAS defines workplace bullying as “offensive, intimidating, malicious or insulting behaviour, an abuse or misuse of power through means that undermine, humiliate, denigrate or injure the recipient.”

 What does the course cover?